nagaraj602/todo-application-with-Java-25/README.md

 # Task Master Pro Testing

 Welcome to Task Master Pro, a comprehensive Java application designed to manage tasks efficiently.
-This project is developed and maintained by Zubair.
+This project is developed and maintained by Nagaraj.

 ## Table of Contents
 - [Introduction](#introduction)